-Home to the biggest fishing port in the Algarve, the sleepy town of Olhão has been transformed in recent years into a major beach resort.
+Home to the biggest fishing port in the Algarve, the once-sleepy town of Olhão has been transformed in recent years into a major beach resort.

-Just a short distance from Faro, Olhão (pronounced ol-yowng), is perfectly placed to explore the Parque Natural da Ria Formosa’s sandy islands, Culatra and Armona.
+Just a short distance from Faro, Olhão (pronounced ol-yowng) is perfectly placed for those wanting to explore the Parque Natural da Ria Formosa’s sandy islands, Culatra and Armona.

-Olhão is a bustling fishing port with a pleasant and active waterfront and a distinctly North African feel.
+Olhão is a bustling fishing port with a pleasant and active waterfront and a distinctly northern African feel.

 It is known as the “cubist city”, as much of its architecture is in a Moroccan flat-roofed style.

-The town of Olhão is located less than 14 km east of Faro Airport.
-A taxi from the airport takes about 15-20 minutes.
+The town of Olhão is located less than 14 kilometres east of Faro Airport.
+A taxi from the airport takes about 15 to 20 minutes.

-If you are hiring a car (there are several car hire companies with booths in the arrivals area), there are plenty of pay and display parking spaces on the waterfront when you get to Olhão.
+If you are hiring a car (there are several car hire companies with booths in the arrivals area), plenty of pay and display parking spaces are available on the waterfront when you arrive in Olhão.

 Take the A22 motorway (toll road) or the secondary N125 road.

-It’s also easy to travel to Olhão by train or bus.
-You’ll need to take a taxi or a bus from the airport to Faro train or bus station first.
+It is also easy to travel to Olhão by train or bus.
+You will need to take a taxi or a bus from the airport to Faro train or bus station first.

 The Spanish border is just 30 minutes’ drive away.

-The port itself isn’t very attractive.
-Unless you are interested in fishing boats or warehouses, you probably want to give that part a swerve.
+The port itself isn’t particularly attractive.
+Unless you are interested in fishing boats or warehouses, you will probably want to give that part a wide berth.

-However, around the corner from the port, the waterfront offers a paved promenade backed by some lovely gardens (the Jardim Pescador do Olhanense).
+However, around the corner from the port, the waterfront offers a paved promenade enhanced by lovely gardens (Jardim Pescador do Olhanense).

 The gardens are a great place to seek out some shade and escape from the sun.

 Along the waterfront there are two market buildings selling a huge variety of freshly caught fish and shellfish, as well as locally grown fruit and vegetables.

-There are lots of pavement cafés along here to sample the local catch of the day.
+There are numerous pavement cafés here to sample the local catch of the day.

-Venture into the historic heart of Olhão and you’ll see lots of elegant merchant homes with wrought iron balconies, beautiful stonework and tile decorations.
+Venture into the historic heart of Olhão and you will see elegant merchant homes with wrought iron balconies, beautiful stonework and tile decorations.